 Also known as “permanent retainers,” fixed retainers involve attaching a thin wire across the backs of your upper or lower arches (or both).
 This wire is bonded in place with dental cement.

-If you have a removable retainer, such as a traditional Hawley retainer or a clear retainer, Dr. Oliver lets you know how often you should be wearing it.
-Usually, she recommends wearing your retainer for a few hours each day, or all night while you sleep, for at least the first six months after having your braces removed.
+If you have a removable retainer, such as a traditional Hawley retainer or a clear retainer, the doctor lets you know how often you should be wearing it.
+Usually, we recommend wearing your retainer for a few hours each day, or all night while you sleep, for at least the first six months after having your braces removed.

 Fixed (permanent) retainers are attached to your teeth, therefore maintaining good oral hygiene, especially in the area of the retainer, is extremely important.
-Because you have so many retainer options available at Georgetown Orthodontics, Dr. Oliver can let you know which type of retainer is best for you and how long you need to wear it.
+Because you have so many retainer options available at Georgetown Orthodontics, we let you know which type of retainer is best for you and how long you need to wear it.